Al-assad/al-assad.github.io/README.md

-Github page redirect to yulin's blog page in notion
+Github page redirect to Al-assad's blog page in Notion.